roytruelove/angular-grunt-coffeescript/README.md

+# angular-grunt-coffeescript
-# angular-grunt-coffeescript - Seed project for large CoffeeScript AngularJS projects
+# A Seed project for large CoffeeScript AngularJS projects

 ## Motivation